cdgriffith/FastFlix/README.md

 They are expected to be found via the system path or specified on startup via `FFMPEG` and `FFPROBE` env variables.

-# Installing
+# Releases

-If you don't already have it, first step is to download ffmpeg.

-## Windows

-View the [releases](https://github.com/cdgriffith/FastFlix/releases) for prebuilt Windows binaries.
-For legal reasons the ffmpeg binary cannot bundled and must be [separately downloaded](https://ffmpeg.zeranoe.com/builds/).
+View the [releases](https://github.com/cdgriffith/FastFlix/releases) for Windows and Linux binaries (Generated via Appveyor and also [available there](https://ci.appveyor.com/project/cdgriffith/fastflix)).

+For legal reasons the ffmpeg binary cannot be bundled with the executable and must be [separately downloaded](https://www.ffmpeg.org/download.html).

-## Linux
+## Setting up ffmpeg

+There are three ways provided a path to ffmpeg.

+1. Looks in the FFMPEG and FFPROBE environment variables
+2. Looks on the system PATH to see if it is already available
+3. Manually link to the directory housing the binary files via the GUI

+## Running the code locally

+Requires Python 3.6 or greater.

+Download and extract the [latest zip](https://github.com/cdgriffith/FastFlix/archive/master.zip).
+Then run the following.

 ```
 pip install requirements.txt